mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 }
 ```

-And because they're secondaries, we can't write anything to the replica set, because there is no primary.
-This is just another safe mechanism used by the MongoDB replica set to ensure data consistency.
+And because they're *secondaries, we can't write anything to the replica set, because there is no primary*.
+This is just another *safe mechanism used by the MongoDB replica set to ensure data consistency*.
 So just to recap.
-In this lesson, we covered data being replicated to a secondary, how reading from secondary nodes works, and how writing to a replica set when a majority isn't available-- which is to say, we can't.
+In this lesson, we covered *data being replicated to a secondary, how reading from secondary nodes works, and how writing to a replica set when a majority isn't available* -- which is to say, we can't.